 There are six staff governors’ seats which are elected by staff and cover all staff groups at the hospital.

-There are seven governors’ seats which are nominated from partner organisations such as Barnsley Council, Barnsley College, NHS Barnsley and Voluntary Action Barnsley.
+There are eight governors’ seats which are nominated from partner organisations such as Barnsley Council, Barnsley College, NHS Barnsley and Voluntary Action Barnsley.

 Whilst the Trust is managed by the Board of Directors, the Board is accountable to the Council of Governors.
 The Council of Governors regularly meet to discuss business and performance of the trust.